abuob/yanice/README.md

       "P3": [],
       "lib-1": [],
       "lib-2": []
-    },
+    }
   }
 }
 ```

 Now let's assume you're currently doing some coding and would like to know what exactly you need to test.
-A command such as `yanice test --branch=master` should, as per definition above, return list all projects affected by your changes (compared to the `master`-branch),
+A command such as `yanice test --branch=master` should, as per definition above, list all projects affected by your changes (compared to the `master`-branch),
 so if you for example make a change to lib-12 it should return lib-12, P1, P2, P3 (topologically sorted).
 If you change P1, only P1 is returned as nothing depends on P1.